 - For non-life threatening emergencies, during office hours, call our office at 646-558-6058 to inform us of the nature of the emergency so that we may prepare for your visit (such as dental trauma, toothache, swelling, etc.).

 - For after-hours questions regarding a dental emergency, you may leave a message for one of our three doctors.
-Please keep in mind these numbers are NOT intended for emergencies requiring immediate attention or for purposes other than dental-related questions.
+Please keep in mind these numbers are NOT intended for emergencies requiring immediate attention or for non dental-related questions.
 Please do not expect to receive an immediate response, but the doctors will do their best to respond ASAP.
 Please leave a detailed message regarding the nature of your call.